PACE-Group-2/CQ-Threats/Saurabh_WebScrape/Rapid7/README.md

 ## Need to be fixed
 1. Remove time from "Date_published" column and only keep date
 2. Add a location(if possible)
+3. Make the code more compact, remove any repeating lines of code